How to Prepare for a Funeral

 Your funeral director will organise the logistics for the wake and/or funeral.
 This includes getting the necessary approvals, setting up the funeral parlour, arrange for prayers, and more.
 A helpful consumer protection guide by the Competition and Consumer Commission of Singapore on funeral planning is available here.

 You can book a date and time for cremation or burial at the relevant booking office, through the phone, or online.
 The National Environment Agency details the relevant offices’ contacts and charges involved.

 - Original Death Certificate (which contains the Permit to Bury/Cremate)

 Step 7: Storage of Ashes/ Scattering the Ashes at Sea

 Every family has its own preferences for the ashes of the deceased.
 There are normally two options:

 You can store the ashes at home or in a columbarium.
 There are government-managed columbaria and several private columbaria in Singapore.

-To book a niche (a place to store the ashes), you will need to take your NRIC and the original Death Certificate of your loved one.
+To book a niche (a place to store the ashes), you will need your NRIC and the original Death Certificate of your loved one.
 You can book a niche in a government-managed columbarium online, or contact a private columbarium directly.

 You can scatter the ashes at sea at the approved site 1.5 nautical miles (2.8km) south of Pulau Semakau.